JakesMD/Re-Enable/README.md

 # Re-Enable

-A clean version of the ENABLE words list, designed for family-friendly games and projects.
+A clean version of the ENABLE word list (or lexicon), designed for family-friendly games and projects.
 The main word list contains over **172,000 words!**

 ---